jfcherng-sublime/ST-AutoSetSyntax/README.md

     - on_new_async": Called when a new buffer is created.
     - on_post_paste": Called after there is a paste operation.
     - on_pre_save_async": Called just before a view is saved.
-- work_on_non_plain_text
+- working_scope
-    - Should this plugin also work on non-plaintext content?
+    - The scope that this plugin should work (regular expression).

 How It Works
 ============